psyao/mailtester/readme.md

             provider: "MailCatcher"
 ```

-Currently there is one provider supported.
+Currently there is two providers supported.

 ### MailCatcher